Eric-w-H/UsingVSCodeWithECELinux/vscode.md

 3. Select "Add New SSH Host" and type in the ssh command `ssh <netID>@ecelinux.ece.cornell.edu`, replacing `<netID>` with your netID.
 4. VSCode should prompt you for your password, go ahead and provide it.
    - VSCode should now open into a blank window and do some setup on the server.
 Be patient, the first time can take a minute to complete.
+   - If you get a warning about git version, remember to run `source setup-ece2400.sh --enable-auto-setup`.
 5. Navigate your instance using the integrated terminal (access with the keyboard shortcut ```ctrl + ` ```).
    - You can open a folder in VSCode with `code .`, or individual files with `code <filename>`.
    - You can debug your compiled programs with perf & gdb, and use any of the other command-line programs... but nothing that uses X11 (like geany, or xeyes).